 Public Safety Officers now utilize our online Student Conduct Institute Membership for Title IX and Clery training.
-As the pandemic recedes, this training will be supplemented with in person trainings in addition to the online courses available.
+This training is supplemented with in-person trainings in addition to the online courses available to all registered SCI users.
+Any employee may take these courses after submitting a request to be registered, after they may self-select or have trainings assigned to them.